The Largest Settlements in Niue

-For a country with a landmass of 261.5km² (101sq mi) and a population of 1,600, there’s no such thing as a “big town” in Niue.
-Even Niue’s capital is best described as a small town, while the rest of the island’s 13 settlements are villages.
-We go through the five biggest towns and villages in the list below.
+For a country with a landmass of 261.5 km² (101 mi²) and a population of approximately 1,500, there’s no such thing as a “big town” in Niue.
+Even Niue’s capital is best described as a small town, while the rest of the island’s settlements are villages.
+We go through the five biggest villages in Niue, in order of population, in the list below.

 1. Alofi

-Unsurprisingly the largest and only town in Niue, Alofi is the nation’s capital with a population of approximately 640 residents.
-Alofi is located on the west coast of the island, sprawled along the coast and also encompassing inland areas such as around Hanan Airport.
-The town has supermarkets, shops, a gas station, a Visitor Information Centre, restaurants and a market and is where the main wharf is located for the island’s supplies to be delivered by cargo ship twice a week.
-Many of Niue’s tourist accommodation is also based in Alofi.
+Unsurprisingly the largest and only town in Niue, Alofi is the nation’s capital with a population of approximately 600 residents.
+In fact, it is two villages merged into one, Alofi North and Alofi South.
+The settlement is located on the west coast of the island, sprawled along the coast and also encompassing inland areas such as around Hanan Airport.
+The town has supermarkets, shops, a gas station, a Visitor Information Centre, restaurants and a market and is where the main wharf is located for the island’s supplies to be delivered by cargo ship once a month.
+Many of Niue’s tourist accommodations are also based in Alofi.

 Learn more about Alofi in the 10 Things to Do in Alofi.